-It makes its own natural cleaners for everything!
-The tub, the shower tiles, the bathroom sink, the kitchen counters, the floors, air fresheners—and even its very own homemade dish soap with essential oils.
+I make my own natural cleaners for everything!
+The tub, the shower tiles, the bathroom sink, the kitchen counters, the floors, air fresheners—and even a homemade dish soap with essential oils.

-And I have to say . . . using Lavender’s homemade dish soap has changed my experience of washing dishes.
+And I have to say . . . using Lavender in a homemade dish soap has changed my experience of washing dishes.

 My hands are not as dried out as they might be if I used commercial dish soaps, which can contain harsh ingredients.

-Lavender created this particular homemade dish soap with essential oils especially for my book, The Heart of Aromatherapy.
-(I feel so special, haha!)
+I created this particular homemade dish soap with essential oils especially for my book, The Heart of Aromatherapy.

 Lavender’s “Squeaky Clean, Skin Friendly” Dish Soap

 - 1 oz (30 ml) Lavender hydrosol (Lavandula angustifolia)